juanklopper/JuliaCourseNotebooks/README.md

 # JuliaCourseNotebooks

-Jupyter noteboeeks for the Julia Scientific Prograaming course on Coursera
+Jupyter notebooks for the Julia Scientific Programming course on Coursera